-This authentic German apple strudel is based on my great-grandma's recipe with alternating layers of juicy apples + flaky pastry.
-And while making homemade strudel dough may seem intimidating, I have included tons of helpful tips for this foolproof & impressive dessert!
+This traditional German apple strudel is based on my great-grandma's recipe with alternating layers of juicy apples + flaky pastry.
+And while making homemade strudel dough may seem intimidating, I have included tons of helpful tips for this impressive dessert!

 My Grandpa grew up with his mom making apple strudel from scratch, and his love of authentic German apple strudel never diminished.
 While growing up in Germany, my Grandpa would tell me stories about how his mom would roll out the dough so thin that it would cover their entire wooden dining table!
 And any time he was at a restaurant or bakery, he'd order apple strudel, but end up disappointed.
 He'd lament, "this isn't Apfelstrudel!
 This is apple pie, gosh darn it!"